 a.
 Summary of the forecasts issued

-Our November forecasts (issued on 12 November 2010) suggested “above-normal activity in the entire Australian region and the western Australian region”, and “slightly above-normal activity in the eastern Australian region”.
-These forecasts were based on the observed La Niņa event in summer.
+Our November forecasts (issued on 01 December 2011) suggested “near-normal activity in the entire Australian region, the western Australian region and the eastern Australian region”.
+These forecasts were based on the observed La Niña event in the boreal summer.
 Detailed numbers are summarized in Table 1, together with the observed numbers based on the warnings from Joint Typhoon Warning Center (JTWC) and Australian Bureau of Meteorology (BoM) (Table 2).

 b.
 Verification and discussion

-A La Niņa event developed in the summer of 2010 and persisted into the Australian TC season (November-April).
-The mean Nov-Apr Niņo3.4 index is -1.31 and the strength of this El Nino event is considered to be moderate.
-Previous studies (Nicholls 1984; Liu and Chan 2010) suggested that TC activity in the Australian region tends to be enhanced in a season associated with a La Niņa event (see also Table 3).
-However, the TC activity in this year is not as active as other TC seasons associated with La Niņa event (Table 3 and Fig. 2).
-The overestimation of our predictions may be related to the inactive period starting from 2000 (Fig. 2).
-In the last 12 years, all the TC seasons had near-normal or below-normal TC activity, even for the four TC seasons associated with La Niņa events (1999/2000, 2000/01, 2007/08 and 2010/11).
+A La Niña event developed in the boreal summer of 2011 and persisted into the Australian TC season (November-April).
+Previous studies (Nicholls 1984; Liu and Chan 2010) suggested that TC activity in the Australian region tends to be enhanced in a season associated with a La Niña event (see also Table 3).
+The mean Nov-Apr Niño3.4 index is -0.73 and the strength of this La Niña event is therefore considered as weak, and weaker than expected.
+The effect on the atmospheric circulations may be less significant and therefore the TC activity in this year is not as active as other TC seasons associated with La Niña event (Table 3 and Fig. 2).
+On the other hand, the overestimation of our predictions may be related to the inactive period starting from 2000 ((Fig. 2).
+In the last 13 years, all the TC seasons had near-normal or below-normal TC activity, even for the five TC seasons associated with La Niña events (1999/2000, 2000/01, 2007/08, 2010/11 and 2011/12).
 Our prediction model was apparently not able to capture the interdecadal changes of the TC activity and therefore over-estimated the TC numbers.

-The TC activity is primarily related to the changes of atmospheric conditions associated with the La Niņa event.
-Low-level westerly anomalies are generally found over the areas extending from the eastern part of the tropical South Indian Ocean (east of 80oE) to northwest Australia, resulting in the increase in cyclonic relative vorticity (Fig. 3a) and hence a relatively higher TC activity in this region.
-However, such westerly anomalies are not extended to the eastern Australian region as found in some TC seasons associated with La Niņa events (Fig. 3b).
-Instead, easterly anomalies are found in this region and the associated band of positive relative vorticity anomalies are less favourable for TC genesis and development.
-Thus, the unfavourable atmospheric conditions partly explain the slightly below-normal TC activity in the eastern Australian region.
+The TC activity is primarily related to the changes of atmospheric conditions associated with the weak La Niña event.
+Low-level westerly anomalies are generally found over the tropical South Indian Ocean (between 60oE and 110oE), resulting in the increase in cyclonic relative vorticity (Fig. 3a).
+However, such westerly anomalies are not extended to northwest Australia and the eastern Australian region as found in some TC seasons associated with La Niña events (Fig. 3b).
+The associated negative relative vorticity anomalies are therefore confined to the western part of the western Australian region.
+Low-level easterly anomalies are found over the tropical South Pacific and a band of positive relative vorticity anomalies extends from the tropical South Pacific to northwest Australia, resulting in the atmospheric conditions less favourable for TC genesis and development, which partly explain the slightly below-normal TC activity in the western and eastern Australian regions.